carpedm20/ipyplot/README.md

 )
 ```

-### Use base64 when the notebook cannot reach the local cache server
+### Use base64 when the notebook cannot reach the local cache server (don't use this unless it's necessary)

 ```python
 local_files = ["cat-1.jpg", "dog-1.jpg", "cat-2.jpg"]